Course: Computer Intensive Methods

 Course type: compulsory

-Lecturer: Aleš Žiberna, Ph.D., Associate Professor
+Lecturer: Aleš Žiberna, Ph.D., Professor

 Study programme and level | Study field | Academic year | Semester |